 A common test is to apply signals of (say) 1kHz and 1.1kHz.
-IMD is measured by looking at the amount of 100Hz (and 2.1kHz) signal produced, since IMD produces sum and difference frequencies, as well as the normal progression of harmonics (and their sum and difference frequencies).
+IMD is measured by looking at the amount of 100Hz (and 2.1kHz) signal produced, since IMD produces sum and difference frequencies (provided the distortion is asymmetrical - see note 1), as well as the normal progression of harmonics (and their sum and difference frequencies).
 As a result, minimising IMD is essential, or the end result can sound revolting.
 To demonstrate this, look at Figure 3, which shows a simple distortion circuit.
 When operated with a single 1kHz signal, distortion is about 7% and consists of both odd and even harmonics.
 When a second signal of 1,100Hz is provided as shown, IMD can be plotted as shown (the chart is the result of a FFT in the simulator).
 The completely new frequencies at 100, 200, 300, 900 and 1200Hz are quite visible, and only intermodulation can create that.
 Look at all the other frequencies shown too.
 With a single frequency, we expect a diminishing sequence of harmonics - even and odd.

 It's probably worth noting that some of the most expensive amplifiers of the valve era were designed for very low distortion (such as the Leak TL/12, with claimed distortion of 0.1%), and their initial (or primary) purpose was to drive the cutting head in disc cutting lathes.
 No-one would ever think it was a good idea to use an amplifier with high distortion to cut vinyl masters, and low distortion amps would naturally be preferred.
 Obtaining distortion levels below 0.1% means that good design and plenty of feedback is needed, because no amp (valve or transistor) can achieve the required performance without generous negative feedback.